 The more data sets you can get your hands on, the better informed you’ll be, plain and simple.
 But like everything in life, balance is crucial.
 If you lean too heavily into the social conversations surrounding your brand without understanding the market forces at work, then your knowledge of your brand positioning will be lopsided.

 If your competitors are consistently outmaneuvering you in a particular area, odds are they’re more informed than you.
-Agility in business isn’t built on bravado; it’s built on a holistic consumer and market intelligence approach.
-After the chaos that the pandemic unleashed across many industries, brands are in an arms race for intelligence.
+Agility in business isn’t built on bravado but on a holistic consumer and market intelligence approach.
+After the past few chaotic years brought on by the pandemic, and now with the risk of a recession in North America and Euro zones looming, brands across industries are in an arms race for intelligence.
 It’s a race to the top, and the winner is the one that can pivot first.
 Without good intel, brands make costly mistakes that negatively affect the bottom line.

 For the sake of speed, siloed data is a pent-up resource and a barrier to agile decision-making.
-Now more than ever, your understanding of brand position should cut across every data silo, including internal data, consumer and social intel, and strategic market intelligence.
+So now more than ever, your understanding of brand position should cut across every data silo, including internal data, consumer and social intel, and strategic market intelligence.

-Your market intelligence should be a top-down approach with a cohesive understanding of global positioning, trends, and competitive movement to start.
+Your market intelligence should be a top-down approach with a cohesive understanding of global positioning, trends, and competitive movement.
 Dialing down into your category, you may need access to data on the M&A and patent landscape surrounding you.
 Any unstructured data you can get your hands on, such as earnings call transcripts, that informs about the competition is paramount to gaining the edge.

-This year, bountiful access to meaningful data across the consumer and market spectrum will be the difference between first movers and laggards.
+This year, the difference between first movers and laggards will be bountiful access to meaningful data across the consumer and market spectrum.
 To come out on top, your market research tools need to handle whatever you throw at them – and that should be a lot.

 Achieving insight at speed is a game-changer by integrating artificial intelligence into your market research.
-The speed and functionality of machine learning is growing by the day, leading to a rush to adopt the technology as the fastest means to overall market intelligence.
+The speed and functionality of machine learning is growing daily, leading to a rush to adopt the technology as the fastest means to overall market intelligence.

-Standard methods such as surveys, focus groups, etc., are simply too slow and cumbersome to compete.
+Standard methods, such as surveys, focus groups, etc., are too slow and cumbersome to compete.
 By the time company A has acquired and processed its survey results, company B has already informed its decision-makers, formed a strategy, and made a move.
-Going forward, those brands and institutions that haven’t implemented artificial intelligence at scale will be forced to play a perpetual game of catchup.
+In the future, those brands and institutions that still need to implement artificial intelligence at scale will be forced to play a perpetual game of catchup.
 As such, this is one of the hottest research trends on the planet right now.

 Artificial intelligence enables you to parse massive data sets, cut away the noise and find deep insights that traditional methods could only dream about.
 And it doesn’t need to take a lunch break.

 Agility is the future of business, and speed to insight is one of the most important aspects of being a front-runner in today’s marketplace.
-AI is gorging on market share at an estimated 46% CAGR through 2025, and the market research industry has a big appetite for the tech.
-Those companies and industries slow to adapt will find themselves starved for information.
+AI is gorging on market share at an estimated 46% CAGR through 2025, with market growth reaching USD by this year.
+And the market research industry has a big appetite for the tech.
+Those companies and industries that need to adapt will find themselves starved for information.

 When it comes to a crisis, it’s not a matter of if … it’s a matter of when.
-Suppose you are underinformed on adjacent markets when a crisis hits.
+For example, suppose you are underinformed on adjacent markets when a crisis hits.
 In that case, you very well may have an unwelcome guest eating from your table – especially if they were already informed about you.

-Should a natural disaster or supply disruption throw off your standard business approach, what do you do then?
+What do you do then, should a natural disaster or supply disruption throw off your standard business approach?
+When external events, like a recession, impact consumers’ buying behaviors, brands need to have other ideas up their sleeves to pull through.
 If the market for your business dried up today, what strengths do you have that could get your foot in the door of an adjacent segment?

-Pivoting to another area of focus and transition quickly enabled them to avert catastrophe.
-Do you have a plan B for when things go south?
+Do you have a plan B for when things go south or a plan to diversify when needed?
 You do now, and it’s to move sideways.

 You should know your adjacent markets backward and forwards, and there’s a secondary reason for doing so.
 What if it’s not you that has a crisis but your adjacent sector?
 They could potentially turn their eyes to your piece of the pie.
 Of course, you can’t plan for every scenario under the sun, but if you are already aware of who they are and what they do, you are better prepared to fend them off your territory than if you were starting from scratch.